 Curiosity and zeal to learn something new have probably brought you here.
-It doesn’t matter whether you are new to programming or switching from some other redundant or less useful language, you must be having a few very important question in your mind.
-We will be answering most of them in this section
+It doesn’t matter whether you are new to programming or switching from some other redundant or less useful language, you must be having a few very important questions in your mind.
+We will be answering most of them in this section.

 What is Python?